-2020 hasn’t been a great year in terms of employee morale and productivity.
+2021 hasn’t been a great year in terms of employee morale and productivity.
 Now that things are somewhat normalizing, getting back into the groove of things is only a matter of time.
-A great way to get everyone back into the work life and rebuilding previous employee engagement is to implement these 7 ideas.
+A great way to get everyone back into the work-life and rebuilding previous employee engagement is to implement these 7 team builng ideas.

 1. Setting Team Goals

 Nothing increases engagement and morale like working towards a common goal.
-Rather than setting the goal yourself for your team members to follow, include them in the planning process.
+Include them in the planning process rather than setting the goal yourself for your team members to follow.
 A great way to achieve this is through atlasGO’s virtual races.

 Our races here at atlasGO are all in partnership with non-profit organizations.
 Not only will you be cultivating teamwork and employee engagement with your team, but you will be contributing to a good cause as well.

-The ability to share sweaty selfies and virtual high gives with all participants of the challenge will further foster a community connection and lead to greater engagement and productivity.
+The ability to share sweaty selfies and virtual highs give with all participants of the challenge will further foster a community connection and lead to greater engagement and productivity.

 2. Host Out-of-Office Activities

 Think about a retreat, or a trivia night, or any other fun event you think may benefit your team.
 Sometimes right before or right after a big project, you need to rekindle the team spirit to enhance engagement.